MDHHS-Bioinformatics/basset/docs/usage.md

 > All columns must still be present in the CSV file.

 > [!IMPORTANT]
-> All samples within a run must use the same sequencing format if using `--ont`
+> All samples within a run must use the same sequencing format if using `--ont`.
+The only tools that accept ONT as input are `ECTyper`, `SeqSero2` and `ShigaTyper`.

 Most analyses require assemblies as input, though tools like [`el_gato`](https://github.com/CDCgov/el_gato) and [`SeqSero2`](https://github.com/denglab/SeqSero2) provide more accurate results with reads.
 Reads are mandatory for [`ShigaTyper`](https://github.com/cfsan-biostatistics/shigatyper), [`SeroBA`](https://github.com/sanger-pathogens/seroba) and [ARIBA](https://github.com/sanger-pathogens/ariba).